How did you get into blogging?

-What type of editing program do you use for your collages?
+What type of design programs do you use?

 I wish I could tell of you some fun and exciting new (free) product, but the truth is…it’s just Photoshop!
 I’ve never used another type of editing software before, but I’ve heard that Paint.NET is great (and free).

 I did not.
 I purchased them from Creative Market.

 I can't comment on your blog!
 How do I fix it?

 I use a commenting system called Disqus, which I find much more engaging and intuitive.
 You can log into Disqus using your log in information from a variety of other systems, including Twitter, Facebook, or Google+.
 If you use Internet Explorer, you may find yourself unable to comment using Disqus, but there is an easy solution for this!
 All you need to do is disable Compatibility View, which you see how to do here.
 A better way to fix the problem, however, is to just get a new browser (IE is not a very good browser to use on a regular basis).
 I personally LOVE Chrome, and won't be going back to any other browser!

 About Sponsored Content